deammion/Engr-Project/architecture_design/architecture-design.md

 | Hardware |  nil   |
 | Travel   |  nil   |

 This project does not require a budget as it makes use of open-source programs such as MITM.
-Accessing this can be done using personal computers or the computers available at Victoria University of Wellington.<br>
+This can be done using personal computers or the computers available at Victoria University of Wellington.<br>

 The client is local and has indicated they can travel to Victoria University of Wellington for meetings.<br>